Digitalone1/EasyEffects-Presets/README.md

 ## How to install ##

-Download *NORMALIZER.json* and/or *NORMALIZER + EQUALIZER.json* files and copy them inside `~/.config/PulseEffects/output` folder.
+Download *NORMALIZER + EQUALIZER.json* file and copy it inside `~/.config/PulseEffects/output` folder.
 Close and restart PulseEffects, then apply the new preset.

 ## How it works

 An **Upward Compressor** is used to raise low level signals, then a downward **Multiband Compressor** is added to decrease the amplitude of the signal splitted in four different bands.
 At last, a **Limiter** makes sure no clipping occurs, taking the overall signal below 0 db.

 Since the upward compressor raises noise also, a **Gate** is used on top of everything to reduce this side effect.
-Multiband compressor will reduce sound quality, so a **Bass Enhancer** and an **Exciter** are introduced to add some armonics and improve low and high frequencies.
+Multiband compressor will reduce sound quality, so the **Perfect Equalizer** (by [Ziyad Nazem](https://www.ziyadnazem.com/post/956431457/the-perfect-eq-settings-unmasking-the-eq)) is introduced before the limiter.

-As an alternative, a version with **Perfect Equalizer** (by [Ziyad Nazem](https://www.ziyadnazem.com/post/956431457/the-perfect-eq-settings-unmasking-the-eq)) after the multiband compressor is provided.

 ## Why not a single compressor?